grasslandnetwork/cliptions/tasks/prd-mvp-production-ready-cliptions.md

 ## 7. Success Metrics

-- **Metric 1**: At least 3 miners can complete a full round (commitment → reveal → verification) using the new `cliptions` CLI tool.
+- **Metric 1**: At least 3 miners can complete a full block (commitment → reveal → verification) using the new `cliptions` CLI tool.
-- **Metric 2**: Validator can manage one round end-to-end without critical errors using the new `cliptions` CLI tool.
+- **Metric 2**: Validator can manage one block end-to-end without critical errors using the new `cliptions` CLI tool.
 - **Metric 3**: Score calculations are consistent between validator and miner verification.
 - **Metric 4**: The `cliptions` binary can be compiled and run from source on major platforms (macOS, Linux, Windows).